Last Updated on November 16, 2018

 Briefly, it entails injecting 20-25 mL local anesthetic at an upper lumber interspace to provide an extensive epidural block.
 This produces analgesia to T4 or above and a near complete sympathectomy (including the cardiac sympathetics).
 The sympathectomy results in a reduction in arterial pressure.

-With hypotensive anesthesia technique, arterial pressure can be reduced whilst maintaining heart rate, CVP, stroke volume and cardiac output in normal range.
+With hypotensive anesthesia technique, arterial pressure can be reduced whilst maintaining heart rate, CVP, stroke volume and cardiac output in the normal range.

 In addition, if necessary, patients can be kept awake to monitor brain function.

-Hypotensive anesthesia is helpful in patients with neurological impairment [In order to document preservation of cognitive function intraoperatively].
-The technique can be used in the majority of high risk cases like
+Hypotensive anesthesia is helpful in patients with neurological impairment [In order to document the preservation of cognitive function intraoperatively].
+The technique can be used in the majority of high-risk cases like

 - Patients with hypertension